syncs-usyd/syncs-constitution/constitution.rst

 1. The Society shall have an Executive consisting of:

-   1. A President
+   1. Two Co-Presidents
-   2. A Vice President
-   3. A Treasurer
+   2. A Treasurer
-   4. A Secretary
+   3. A Secretary
-   5. A Social Events Coordinator
+   4. A Social Events Coordinator
-   6. A Branding Manager
+   5. A Branding Manager
-   7. A Marketing Manager
+   6. A Marketing Manager
-   8. An Industry Liaison
+   7. An Industry Liaison
-   9. A Systems Administrator
+   8. A Systems Administrator
-   10. A Technology Events Coordinator; and
+   9. A Technology Events Coordinator; and
-   11. Up to a further ten Executive Members, comprising:
+   10. Up to a further ten Executive Members, comprising:

       1. An additional Social Events Coordinator
       2. Two additional Industry Liaisons